ca-archived/iOS-NBUCore/README.md

 A very useful replacement for NSLog wich is also bad for performance.
 Easy to use and easy to extend.
 Based on [Cocoa Lumberjack](https://github.com/robbiehanson/CocoaLumberjack).

-NBUDashboardLogger for an on-device log console.
+NBUDashboard for an on-device log console.

 ### NBUAdditions